-Dead Poets Society is yet another of my favourite films.
+Dead Poets Society is yet another of my favorite films.
 When I watched it, I remember chiding myself for having deferred watching it for so long.
 I wished some teacher had told us about the movie in school.
 I felt like someone should have inspired me and kindled the passion for poetry in the same manner as is shown in the movie.
-But as they say every cloud has a silver lining.
+But as they say, every cloud has a silver lining.
 I watched it when I had turned to teaching as a profession.
 Teaching English that too!
 The movie thus, undoubtedly, struck a deep chord.

 For me, the tone was set right in the beginning.
 The convent school atmosphere – bagpipes in the opening scene, school auditorium, dormitories, emphasis on discipline and rigorous academics – instantly reminded me of my school St. Joseph’s Convent.
 I had a feeling that I would love the movie.

 Directed by Peter Weir, the movie is based on the theme of Carpe Diem (Seize The Day).
 Professor John Keating (Robin Williams) returns to his alma mater – the old-fashioned, aristocratic, highly regarded all boys-boarding school ‘Welton Academy’– to teach English.